Joeri38/inverse-design/README.md

 # Inverse Design with Deep Learning

 Work of my master thesis "Data driven design of optical resonators: using artificial intelligence to gain insight into nanophotonic structures" at Vrije Universiteit Brussel, under supervision of Hannah Pinson and Prof. Vincent Ginis.
 For this work, I won the Best Physics Master thesis prize of the Belgian Physical Society (BPS).
+Full thesis can be found on https://arxiv.org/abs/2202.03578.
 It led to a publication in Nanophotonics:

 > J. Lenaerts, H. Pinson, V. Ginis, "Artificial Neural Networks for inverse design of resonant nanophotonic components with oscillatory loss landscapes" (2021)  Nanophotonics, (10)1, 385-392 https://www.degruyter.com/view/journals/nanoph/ahead-of-print/article-10.1515-nanoph-2020-0379/article-10.1515-nanoph-2020-0379.xml